MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-setup-finance.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: accounting, auditing, bookkeeping ms.date: 04/01/2021
+ms.search.keywords: accounting, auditing, bookkeeping ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: f93eaa38b07a5135aafa22b21253d1e99a8d0406
+ms.openlocfilehash: d2763e42ae6c31a4f631457ea16b6a5bdcad40db
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5788109"
+ms.locfileid: "6327020"
 ---
 # <a name="setting-up-finance"></a>Setting Up Finance
 Before you can begin to run your business, you must specify rules and defaults for how you want to manage finance processes for that company.
 You start by setting up the core of the company's accounting records - the chart of accounts.
-Then you set up posting groups, which makes the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.
+Then you set up posting groups, which makes the process of assigning default general ledger posting accounts to customers, suppliers, and items more efficient.

 Some finance setup can be done automatically with assisted setup guides, and some must be done manually.
 For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).